pavanivellal/pencil-artifact/README.md

 ```

 If running from command line using jar file, try the following:
+(Ensure resource folder is in the same directory as the jarfile)
 Example 1 :
 ```
 $ java -jar pencil-artifact-0.0.1-standalone.jar "Cookie x 8, Cheesecake x 4" 2020-10-01